ewmerton/CodeTroop/README.md

 Controls:
+Start pressing the Space.

 Movement with AWSD.
 Place bombs with Space.
 Q key gives you an extra bomb to place, to simulate the effect of one of the power ups.
 It gives you a maximum of 5 bombs.
+F1 to show collisions.